Avian Flu Symptoms

 In Pets

-- Don’t allow your bird to drink or eat from ponds or other places that migrating birds may have flown over.
+- Don't allow your bird to drink or eat from ponds or other places where migrating birds may have flown over.

 - Keep your pet bird’s cage clean.